xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 ### 1.2 Status and difficulty

-The hierarchy problem is not a single formal conjecture but rather a cluster of related questions about naturalness, radiative stability, and ultraviolet completion:
+The hierarchy problem is not a single formal conjecture.
+It is a cluster of related questions about naturalness, radiative stability, and ultraviolet completion.

 * In the minimal Standard Model treated as an effective field theory with a high cutoff, the Higgs mass parameter is unstable under radiative corrections.

-* Many proposed frameworks aim to address this instability:
+* Many proposed frameworks aim to address this instability, including

   * low scale supersymmetry,
   * composite or pseudo Nambu Goldstone Higgs models,